 Tell your child the kit is full of items that’ll help your family get to know Jesus, your Savior.
 Beginning 12 days before Christmas, have your child choose one of the items each day.

 Read the Scripture below and follow the directions for the item your child chooses.
 Download the Christmas Devotions for an easy way to create the paper strips for this family devotion.

-- Paper clip: Read Ephesians 2:13.
-Hook the paper clip to a keychain, zipper, or other item.
+Read Ephesians 2:13.
+Hook the paperclip to a keychain, zipper, or another item.
 Talk about how that resembles being united with Christ.

-- String: Say, “Sometimes people tie string around their fingers to help them remember something.”
+Say, “Sometimes people tie a string around their fingers to help them remember something.”
 Have everyone take turns tying the string around their finger and naming three things they’ve done wrong.
 When each person removes the string, read Isaiah 43:25.